MTada7140/Visualisation-Using-Qlik/2 FinancialExample.md

-# 2.Visualisation example of financial analysis(under construction)
+# 2.Visualisation example of financial analysis

 ## 2-1.Data model
 ###   The data model for this example is shown as follows.